 Chelyabinsk event [48].
 In this same paper, the estimated total optical yield is 375TJ with a peak optical power of 340TW.
 The total exo-atmospheric energy of this event is estimated to be approximately 450 - 550kt with 90kt being estimated to having gone into the optical signature (about 16-20% of exo-atmospheric energy).
 The peak over pressure is estimated to be 3.2 ± 0.6 kPa, which is in reasonable agreement with our estimation of the blast wave for the Chelyabinsk event assuming a single bolide of 19.5m diameter, 19.2 km/s speed, 20 degrees above the horizon attack angle, and density about 3.3g/cc.
 The density is not well known, but the yield strength is estimated to be about 0.7MPa at first breakup and then rising to about 4MPa at burst.
 It is possible that the outer layers were of lower density than the inner portion or that the bolide was heterogeneous enough to have a wide range of yield strengths.
 The bolide path came within about 40km (south) of the town of Chelyabinsk.
-The peak pressure estimates of 3.2kPa is for the town of Chelyabinsk which is about 40km North of the closet asteroid ground track.
-The comparison to the Chelyabinsk event is discussed further below [49].
+The peak pressure estimates of 3.2kPa is for the town of Chelyabinsk event is discussed further below [49].
 Ground and building blast wave reflections were likely significant.